things-library/Traffic-Light/README.md

 When device is plugged in it will automatically assume a standard stop light operating mode which randomly picks a 10-90 second delay before changing.
 The yellow light is the standard delay for a 35mph road in the United States.
 Holding down the top button while the device is powered on will turn on pairing mode and the device will look for another device's advertising beacon.

+The order of the states is: G -> Y -> R -> W -> G.  If change warning is not enabled the light will just continue to stay red while in the change warning state instead of the Red + Yellow as seen in the UK.

 ### States

 | State | Name |